Mary, Queen of Scots and the Book of Hours

 what part you have in my affections.”

-The Book of Hours is on loan to National Museums Scotland from The Pininski Foundation, Liechtenstein, for the duration of the display.
+The Book of Hours was on loan to National Museums Scotland from The Pininski Foundation, Liechtenstein, for the duration of the display.

 We want everyone who comes to our museums to enjoy their time with us and make the most of their visit.